-As required by the Ordinance a community meeting was held on January 20, 2016 at the Crozet Community Advisory Committee's regular meeting where the applicant made a presentation for the request.
-The Committee has provided comments which are included as Attachment F.
+As required by the Ordinance a community meeting was held on November 15, 2017 at the Crozet Community Advisory Committee's regular meeting where the applicant made a presentation for the request.
+The Committee adopted a resolution to not support any changes to the conditions.
+The applicant also held a community meeting at a regular meeting of the Crozet Community Association on November 9, 2017.